KEY POINTS

 Aurora Energy customers

-Aurora Energy residential and small business customers that are experiencing hardship may be eligible for financial assistance through the Customer Support Fund.
+Aurora Energy residential and small business customers who are experiencing hardship may be eligible to request an extension through their Aurora Energy accounts.
 More information can be found via Aurora Energy.

-Residents in the ACT are set to receive the Energy Bill Relief Fund’s 2024-25 extension, which includes a $300 payment for each household.
-This payment will be automatically applied to your bill by your electricity provider.
+Residents in the ACT will receive the Energy Bill Relief Fund’s 2025-26 extension, which includes the $150 payments for each household.
+These payments will be automatically applied to your bill by your electricity provider.

 Energy bill relief in the Northern Territory

-Eligible households and small businesses in the Northern Territory may receive an Energy Bill Relief payment of up to $350.
-There are three different eligibility groups, including: NT Concessions Scheme members or remote community members, recipients of eligible Services Australia or DVA benefits, or households who receive electricity through a prepaid meter.
+Eligible households and small businesses in the Northern Territory may receive an Energy Bill Relief payment of up to $150.
 Find out more information at the NT Government’s website.

 Energy bill relief from retailers

-If you require further financial assistance to pay your energy bill on top of the government rebates, you can contact your electricity provider directly to ask for a better deal or to enquire about additional help they may be able to provide.
+If you require further financial assistance to pay your energy bill on top of the government rebates, you can contact your electricity provider directly.

 All energy providers must have energy hardship policies in place, which allow customers experiencing financial hardship to avoid disconnection or debt recovery action.